 The retro-inspired silhouette is available in men’s and women’s sizing in various online retailers.
 Although generally running true to size, a couple of people recommend grabbing this a half-size bigger as it might feel a little tight on the forefoot.

-Featuring a padded tongue and collar allow for a snug fit supported by the 6-metal lace loops and flat shoe strings.
+The padded tongue and collar allow for a snug fit supported by the 6-metal lace loops and flat shoe strings.

 The treaded rubber outsole runs to the tip, serving both as a mudguard and reinforcement to this low-top.

-With the earth-tone colorways and retro aesthetic of the New Balance 311, donning a pair of khaki pants and a navy blue pair of this trainer is a sure no-fail look.
+With the earth-tone colorways and retro aesthetic of the New Balance 311, donning a pair of khaki pants and a navy blue pair of this trainer is a sure-no-fail look.